EDDIEsirui/EDDIEsirui.github.io/_posts/2021-07-28-FluidDynamics.markdown

 period: "10 hrs/12 weeks"
 background:
 ---
-**I had courses focusing on fundamental aspects of fluid flow behavior.
-I learned basic principles about microfluidic devices and fluid dynamics utilized in biomechanical fields.
-I also got familiar with concepts like viscosity, viscous fluid flows, flow through pipes, and so on.**
+**I had courses focusing on fundamental aspects of fluid flow behavior & basic principles about microfluidic devices.**
+- I learned fluid dynamics utilized in biomechanical fields.
+- I got familiar with concepts like viscosity, viscous fluid flows, flow through pipes, and so on.
 - Based on the research, I wrote a paper about sperm sorting using microfluidic devices.
 The paper was published by IOP Conference Series "Journal of Physics" ISSN: 1742-6596.